MHervian/kosnaivebayes-project/README.md

 ## Date Launch

-This project started on August 2021 and finished on January 2022
+This project started on October 2021 and finished on January 2022